-The Syncreport.com is a website service that offers up-to-date reports on music supervisors and advertising agency contacts, who license indie songs for commercials, television shows, and films.
+The Syncreport.com is a website service that offers up-to-date reports on music supervisors and advertising agency contacts, who license indie songs for commercials, television shows, films and video games ect.
 It is also an informative online school where you can learn the who, what, when, where, and why of the music licensing business.
-MRC ProMotions was curious about this contact list, we had questions as to what makes their service different from the rest.. so we decided to reach out to Daniela co-owner of theSYNCreport to find out more..
+The team was curious about the contact list, we had questions as to what makes their service different from the rest.. so we decided to reach out to Daniela co-owner of theSYNCreport to find out more..

 Q. MRCPROMO: Hello Daniela, thanks for taking time out for our readers, where are you from?